Šarūnas Marčiulionis

 In the 1988 Summer Olympics, together with teammate Arvydas Sabonis, Marčiulionis led the senior USSR national team to the gold medal.
 With the senior Lithuanian national team, he won two Summer Olympics bronze medals, in 1992 and 1996.
 He was an All-Tournament Team member, the top scorer, and the MVP of the EuroBasket 1995, and he was also elected to the All-EuroBasket Team in 1987.

-Marčiulionis is also often remembered and associated with the Euro step move, which was popularized by Manu Ginóbili in the mid-2000s, during Marčiulionis' seven seasons playing in the NBA.
+Marčiulionis is also often remembered for and associated with the Euro step move during his seven seasons playing in the NBA, which was popularized by Manu Ginóbili in the mid-2000s.

 Early life

 Marčiulionis was the second son of Laimutė, a geography teacher, and Juozas, an engineer.
-Given that Laimutė aggravated her spinal injury, while giving birth to his sister Zita, her determination in having a son led to the middle name Šarūnas, invoking a legendary knight from Vincas Krėvė-Mickevičius's works.
-Growing up in Kaunas, Marčiulionis took up tennis while growing up, being an ambidextrous player, focused on forehands.
+Given that Laimutė aggravated a spinal injury while giving birth to his sister Zita, her determination in having a son led to the middle name Šarūnas, invoking a legendary knight from Vincas Krėvė-Mickevičius's works.
+Growing up in Kaunas, Marčiulionis took up tennis while growing up, being an ambidextrous player focused on forehands.
 Given his unorthodox technique, and an increasingly bulky frame, he eventually gave up on the sport.

-At the age of 13, following a hospitalization caused by makeshift explosives, Marčiulionis changed to the sport of basketball.
-In the Lithuanian Soviet Socialist Republic, he and his friends had to build their own outdoor basketball court on a parking lot.
-As he moved to Vilnius, to study journalism at Vilnius State University of Vincas Kapsukas, and possibly try out for the Soviet junior national team, all Marčiulionis' parents could provide him was, "one bag containing a very small amount of clothes, and another full of apples."
+At the age of 13, following a hospitalization caused by the use of makeshift explosives, Marčiulionis changed to the sport of basketball.
+In the Lithuanian Soviet Socialist Republic, he and his friends had to build their own outdoor basketball court in a parking lot.
+When he moved to Vilnius, to study journalism at Vilnius State University of Vincas Kapsukas, and possibly try out for the Soviet junior national team, all Marčiulionis' parents could provide him was, "one bag containing a very small amount of clothes, and another full of apples."